 The Cancer Research UK Cambridge Institute (CRUK CI, www.cruk.cam.ac.uk), housed in the Li Ka Shing Centre, focuses on tumour ecology and evolution.
-We are one of 4 CRUK corefunded Institutes, the others being the Manchester Institute, The Beatson Institute, and The Francis Crick Institute.
+We are one of 4 CRUK corefunded Institutes, the others being the Manchester Institute, The Scotland Institute, and The Francis Crick Institute.

 The CRUK CI has a diverse faculty comprising both basic and clinical investigators and aims not only to contribute fundamental discoveries in the basic biology of cancer but also to translate these into the clinic in a way that benefits patients.
-We have particular strengths in genomics, computational biology, and imaging, and currently devote significant research effort to cancers arising in the breast, pancreas, brain, and colon.
+We have particular strengths in genomics, spatial biology, computational biology, and imaging, and currently devote significant research effort to cancers arising in the breast, pancreas, brain, and colon.
+We are hoping to expand to other disease areas that align to strengths in our local clinical programs but prefer to maintain a focus on solid tumours.

 Our underlying philosophy is that only by embracing the full complexity of human cancers will we be able to devise new and effective treatment strategies.
 This leads many of our groups to examine questions relating to tumour heterogeneity, both between and within individual patients, with a goal of understanding how genomic and phenotypic diversity impact the course of disease development and its response to treatment.
 We also study the ecology of tumours, probing how interactions between tumour cells and the normal cells of the patient influence their respective behaviours.
 This includes immune cells but extends to other cell types of the stroma and vasculature.
-Overall, the Institute seeks to build within areas of strength but is also keen to extend our reach to other cancers of unmet need.
+We also study the developmental origins of tumours and the processes that govern transitions from 'normal' to malignant cells.

 We are a core-funded Institute, receiving generous and flexible support from CRUK, which is meant both to provide a state-of-the-art research environment and to enable investigators to engage in high risk/high reward and/or long-term strategic research programs that would be unlikely to be funded by other mechanisms.
-We are currently supported by 12 core facilities, whose remits range from genomics and proteomics to whole animal imaging.
+We are currently supported by 11 core facilities, whose remits range from genomics and proteomics to whole animal imaging.
 We also benefit from a dedicated, professional administrative staff.

 We have a highly interconnected and collaborative faculty and a vibrant research environment.
 We serve as a significant hub within the broader Cambridge cancer community and house the headquarters of the CRUK Cambridge Centre, the largest of the CRUK Major Centres.
 In addition, the CI contributes to many of the collaborative centres and initiatives that Cancer Research UK helps to support, including the Cambridge Biomedical Research Centre, the Experimental Cancer Medicine Centre, and the Cambridge Pancreatic Cancer Centre.
+We play a strong role in strategic CRUK initiatives, including RADNET, the Cancer Grand Challenges, the Children's Brain Tumour Center of Excellence, the Personalized Breast Cancer Institute, and the Personalized Brain Tumour Program.
+In three years, we will be adjacent to the brand new Cambridge Cancer Research Hospital.

 We are sited on the Cambridge Biomedical Campus, home to Addenbrooke's Hospital, the University of Cambridge teaching hospital.
-This site, which encompasses the largest biomedical research cluster in Europe, also hosts many of our collaborating institutes, including the MRC Molecular Laboratory for Biology.
-Hutchison/MRC Research Centre, the Strangeways Research Laboratories for Genetic Epidemiology, the Wellcome Trust Stem Cell Institute and the Cambridge Institute for Medical Research.
-The campus will soon be home to the Astra Zeneca world headquarters.
+This which encompasses the biomedical research cluster in Europe, also hosts many of our collaborating institutes, including the MRC Laboratory for Molecular Biology, the Hutchison/MRC Research Centre, the Strangeways Research Laboratories for Genetic Epidemiology, the Wellcome Trust Stem Cell Institute and the Cambridge Institute for Medical Research.
+The campus is also home to the Astra Zeneca world headquarters.
 In the wider Cambridge area we also have extensive links with the Wellcome Trust Sanger Institute, and the European Bioinformatics Institute.
 The CI is also a member of the Organisation of European Cancer Institutes (OECI).